SimonStimberg/Andean-Ritus/README.md

 ### 29. March 2019

+implemented trippy visual distortions, by using this
 Unlit Distortion Shader!!
 http://tinkering.ee/unity/asset-unity-refractive-shader/
-works pretty good! - made it to be trippyyy
+works pretty good!
 also able to manipulate custom parameters at runtime

-but the syntax in the shader code is quite akward
+but the syntax in the shader code is quite awkward
 * in the Properties class it must be declared first `_MyFloat ("Float Name", Float) = 200.0`
 * in the Pass class it must then somehow be recalled/converted (?)